 Thank you for your interest in becoming a staff member at Mountain Camp.
 Our online application is available here between December and May each hiring season.
-The 2018 application is now OPEN, and we will begin scheduling interviews after January 1st, 2018.
+The 2018 application is now OPEN, and we are in process of hiring staff for the upcoming summer.
 Click “Apply Now” from the menu on the right.

 Positions are available for experienced, responsible and enthusiastic young leaders who want to work with children in a positive, outdoor environment.
 Position descriptions and details can be found here.

 We hire about 30% of the staff through international placement agencies, bringing in qualified instructors and counselors from Europe, New Zealand, and Australia.
 International staff bring a wonderful diversity of culture and experience to camp.

 Founded in 1966, Mountain Camp served campers in the Santa Cruz Mountains for 20 years before moving to its current location on Ice House Lake, about an hour from South Lake Tahoe.
 Mountain Camp is located on 26 acres of lakefront property in the Eldorado National Forest.
 We welcome over 1900 campers each summer with a staff of about 80.